Saturday, December 28, 2024

 But last week, I decided to split up my walk into two sections, to make it more leisurely.
 In whichever direction I walked I had to remind myself that I had to walk the same distance back again.
 But there are points along the Walkway to park a car, cross over or walk up to a bus stop, or make a detour to the city.

 Another place I love to stay in is a small serviced cabin at the Belt Road Seaside Holiday Park.
 The cabin has en suite, and kitchen facilities.
-The cabin car parks (and some motor home parks) are on the edge of the cliff, looking across to the magnificent view of the sea, and the holiday park is right next to the Coastal Walkway.
+The cabins (and some motor home parks) are on the edge of the cliff, looking across to the magnificent view of the sea, and the holiday park is right next to the Coastal Walkway.
 What I like about these cabins, is that I can tie my own elasticated clothesline between the two poles on the cabin deck and dry my wet bathing suit!

 above: This used to be the entrance to the aquatic centre, a place where I learnt to swim when I was ten.
 There's a more impressive entrance around the corner nowadays.
 The Coastal Walkway goes around the aquatic centre.